Climbing in the Tatras

 - Superkuluar (WI5), Mont Blanc du Tacul

-During training you will learn how to climb ice safely and efficienly, place ice screws for protection and build V-thread anchors for rapelling.
+During training and climbing with me, you will learn how to climb ice safely and efficienly, place ice screws for protection and build V-thread anchors for rapelling down.

 Contact form